-- The building footprint (for buildings with residential units) may not be located within or partially within the Special Flood Hazard Area ("SFHA").
-Parking is not required to be at or above the building elevation requirements required in the NOFA. - The building footprint may be in Zone B or X-Shaded (500-YR); however, all building mechanicals and finished residential floors must be built at elevations of no less than three feet above the higher of (a) the lowest point within the building footprint, or (b) the nearest road centerline. - Irrespective of FIRM designation, the application must clearly establish whether the proposed building footprint experienced flooding in the 2016 Great Floods7; if footprint was flooded, the plan must clearly address how such risks are mitigated, either through elevation above the BFE, floodproofing, or both. - Irrespective of FIRM designation, the application must identify the flood risk exposure as indicated by the Coastal Protection and Restoration Authority's Master Plan Data Viewer.8 To look up property in the Data Viewer Select 'View Louisiana Coast'; Select 'View My Community'; Input the street address of the proposed property; Select 'My Info!'; Select 'My Flood Risk'; and on the right select 'Medium Scenario', 'With Plan', and '.2% Flood Event (500-Year)'.
+- The building footprint (for buildings with residential units) may not be located within or partially within the Special Flood Hazard Area ("SFHA"). - The building footprint may be in Zone B or X-Shaded (500-YR); however, all building mechanicals and finished residential floors must be built at elevations of no less than three feet above the higher of (a) the lowest point within the building footprint, or (b) the nearest road centerline. - Irrespective of FIRM designation, the application must clearly establish whether the proposed building footprint experienced flooding in the 2016 Great Floods6; if footprint was flooded, the plan must clearly address how such risks are mitigated, either through elevation above the BFE, floodproofing, or both. - Irrespective of FIRM designation, the application must identify the flood risk exposure as indicated by the Coastal Protection and Restoration Authority's Master Plan Data Viewer.
+To look up property in the Data Viewer Select 'View Louisiana Coast'; Select 'View My Community'; Input the street address of the proposed property; Select 'My Info!'; Select 'My Flood Risk'; and on the right select 'Medium Scenario', 'With Plan', and '.2% Flood Event (500-Year)'.
 If your property is shown to be in a location with flood depth (the colored map), your plan must address how you will withstand such a flooding event.
 Such mitigation may be by means other than elevation.

-Applicants should note the siting preferences and prohibitions outlined in the QAP (V.A.4.) apply.9
+Applicants should note the siting preferences and prohibitions outlined in the QAP (V.A.4.) apply.

-7 Applicants are strongly advised to consult the local floodplain manager in the jurisdiction in which their proposed project is located to determine whether and to what extent their proposed site was impacted by the 2016 floods.
+6 Applicants are strongly advised to consult the local floodplain manager in the jurisdiction in which their proposed project is located to determine whether and to what extent their proposed site was impacted by the 2016 floods.

-8 https://cims.coastal.louisiana.gov/masterplan/).
+7 https://cims.coastal.louisiana.gov/masterplan/).